maraliwayway/maraliwayway.github.io/README.md

 # Mara's Personal Website

 Welcome to my Personal Website!
-This was developed with Next.js and Tailwind CSS.
+This was developed with Next.js, some React.js, and Tailwind CSS.
 You can visit the website online [here](https://maraliwayway.github.io/), or view the below instructions to download and open the project on your device locally.

 First, run the development server: